2018ik/2018ik.github.io/_wiki/law_of_the_spirit_of_life.markdown

 ## Background

-In Romans 8, we see a law which Paul calls the "law of the Spirit of life" which frees us from the law of sin and of death.
+In Romans 8, we see a law which Paul calls the **law of the Spirit of life** which frees us from the law of sin and of death.
+This verse speaks of four matters: a law, the Spirit, life and Christ Jesus.
+Christ Jesus is the Spirit, and the Spirit is life, and this life has a law.

 Law here is used in a scientific manner, and denotes a working principle which operates spontaneously.